Enlargement of the eurozone: Poland

 though that support depends on the target date.
 According to the latest TNS Polska poll from June 2015, the share who supported adoption was 46% against 41%.
 When asked about the appropriate timing, the supporters were divided into three groups of equal size, with 15% advocating for adoption within the next 5 years, another 14% preferring it should happen between 6–10 years from now, and finally 17% arguing it should happen more than 10 years from now.

+An April 2025 Eurobarometer poll, showed that 46% of Poles now favour adoption of the euro in Poland.